PrettyR/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-11. Directories.
-I will write a script that adds execute permission to all subdirectories of the current working directory of the owner, the group owner and other users.
-At the same time regular files should not be altered.
+12. More directories.
+I will write a scipt that creates a directory with certain permissions in the working directory.